Using Technitium DNS

 Authoritative vs Recursive

-What DNS Should you Run?
+What DNS Should You Run?

 Why Should I Care?